LexLexicon42/bonemarrowanalysis/README.md

 - Sikora, Marek, et al. “Application of Rule Induction to Discover Survival Factors of Patients after Bone Marrow Transplantation.”

 ---
-*This project was conducted as part of a collaborative effort with group members.*